LAB MEMBERS

 M.S.
 Student, Tropical Plant Pathology

 Saimon is a plant pathologist from Quezon Province, Philippines.
 He graduated with a degree of B.S. in Agriculture, major in Plant Pathology, from the University of the Philippines Los Baños in 2019 and became a licensed agriculturist the same year.
-He began his career as a seed analyst at the Department of Agriculture–Bureau of Plant Industry (DA-BPI) National Seed Quality Control Services, where he worked in the Seed Health Unit ensuring the quality and health of seed samples by identifying seedborne fungal pathogens present.
-Currently a graduate research assistant at the University of Hawaiʻi at Mānoa’s College of Tropical Agriculture and Human Resilience (CTAHR), Department of Plant and Environmental Protection Sciences (PEPS), he contributes to plant disease diagnosis and research, including a survey of fungal diseases affecting tomato.
+He began his career as a seed analyst at the Department of Agriculture–Bureau of Plant Industry (DA-BPI) National Seed Quality Control Services, where he worked in the Seed Health Unit ensuring the quality and health of seed samples by identifying the seedborne fungal pathogens present.
+Currently a graduate research assistant at the University of Hawaii at Manoa’s College of Tropical Agriculture and Human Resilience (CTAHR), Department of Plant and Environmental Protection Sciences (PEPS), he contributes to plant disease diagnosis and research, including a survey of fungal diseases affecting tomato.

 Email: sescali@hawaii.edu